rogithsaravanank/Prepping/Prepping/notes/SpringBoot.md

 * **@Async**: Marks methods to be executed asynchronously.
 * **@Cacheable**: Enables caching for methods.

+### Dependancy Injection
+- DI is a design pattern where objects receive their dependencies from external sources rather than creating them themselves.
+This promotes loose coupling, testability, and maintainability.

 ### QueryDSL
 - 1.19.46.00 --> Springboot with mongodb